 What Is Water Intoxication

-Initial symptoms of intoxication are hallucination and confusion.
+Initial symptoms of intoxication are hallucinations and confusion.

 Immediate medical attention should be administered if you or someone else may be suspected of suffering from Water intoxication.